Six to eight weeks.

 Align go-to-market

-Sales, marketing, and partnerships often pull in slightly different directions.
-We redesign the go-to-market logic so they reinforce each other - all working inside the same market position.
+We align sales, marketing, and partnerships so they reinforce each other inside one market position.

 Final Blueprint and decision